Discover more from Weekend Wisdom - Dan Isaacman

 Scientists and artists are faced with the reality often because much of their work involves building on pre-existing creations.

-Their discoveries and art may never amount to anything, but the iteration of their work will get them closer to their goals and help the next person build atop the foundations.
+Their discoveries and art may never amount to anything, but the iteration of their work will act as a foundation to get them closer to their goals.

 Start From Where You Are